 For the complete text [PDF] of Apolonia Dangzalan, Filipina Businesswoman, Watsonville, California (Escholarship).
 Includes complete audio (streaming or download) for the oral history.
 Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Please quote from the transcript as the record.
 Audio will be found under "Supporting Material."

 Apolonia Dangzalan, a Filipino resident of Watsonville, California, was interviewed on April 27, 1977 by Meri Knaster, an editor at the Regional History Project, as part of a series of oral histories documenting local agricultural and ethnic history.
 Dangzalan was born in February 1896 in San Nicolas, Ilocos Sur, northwest of Manila, on the largest of the Philippine islands.
 Her family owned some land on which rice and corn was cultivated by sharecroppers.
 Her uncle was the president of San Nicholas.
 Dangzalan attended school for five years but was unable to continue due to illness.
 Her father died when she was five years old and her mother died when she was seventeen.
 In 1923, at age 27, she married.
 A year later she and her husband immigrated to Oahu, Hawaii.
 Her husband worked in the sugar cane fields and Dangzalan began a small business in her house sewing clothes for the Filipino community.
 This was the first of many small businesses she would run throughout her long life.
 In 1925 she and her husband moved to San Francisco, and then to Stockton, California, where her husband worked as a laborer in the asparagus fields.